Welcome to my comprehensive guide on how to punish a sub effectively.

 Make it specific

 Make the rules for your sub specific.
 While ‘you have to do everything I say’ might seem like it covers your bases, the more specific the rule, the clearer you will both be on what the expected behaviour is.
-That will make it a lot easier to know when that behaviour has fallen short of what you expect.
+That will make it a lot easier to know when your sub’s behaviour has fallen short of the agreed standard.

 Make the offence clear